 On the flip side, Scam and Pyramid Schemes often:

-- Focus more on recruiting new investors rather than selling real products or services.
-If the emphasis is on getting you to bring others in, run.
+• Emphasizing recruiting new investors over real products or services.
+If their focus is on getting you to get others to join, then something fishy may be going on.

 2. Make FDD Your Best Friend